-There are many different applications and software programs available for learners to use on different devices.
-However, most need a reliable internet connection.
+There are many different tools, apps, programs and software available for teaching, learning and assessment purposes.
+However, most will need a device with a reliable internet connection.

 Click on the image to see lots of different applications which both you and your learners could use.
-Once you've clicked through, just click on an icon to find out more information about it.
+Most offer a free basic service.
+You can then click on an icon to find out more about it.

 This fantastic resource was compiled by James Kieft.

-Scroll towards the end of this page for lists of various apps, programs and software.
+Scroll towards the end of this page for more lists of various tools, apps, programs and software.

 You might not have access to computers or the internet in your learning environment.
-You could therefore ask your learners to bring their own devices e.g. tablets, smart phones and e-readers, to use during a face to face session.
+You could therefore ask your learners to bring their own devices e.g. tablets, smart phones and e-readers, to use during a face-to-face session.
 This is know as BYOD - bring your own device.
-Ground rules would need to be agreed and the use of social media, access to e-mails and texts limited.
-Learners might need to use their own devices if they learning purely online, unless equipment can be loaned from your organisation.
-They will need to know that the sites they are accessing are secure, and that they can contact you when necessary, either for subject support or technical support.
+Ground rules would need to be agreed, and the use of social media, access to e-mails and texts limited.
+Learners might need to use their own devices if they are learning purely online, unless equipment can be loaned from your organisation.
+They will need to know that the sites they are accessing are secure, and that they can contact you when necessary; either for subject support or technical support.